 5. Create a Shared Holiday Playlist

 Why should Easter have all the fun?
-Instead of eggs, hide (or “hide,” depending on how young your kids are) a bunch of candy canes around your house, yard or even neighborhood and watch them go absolutely wild trying to find the most, fastest.
+Instead of eggs, hide (or “hide,” depending on how young your kids are) a bunch of candy canes around your house, yard or even neighborhood.
+Encourage kids and parents to mask up, then watch them go absolutely wild trying to find the most, fastest.